pornin/rust-fn-dsa/README.md

     using `small_context` shrinks the context size from about 114 kB to about 82 kB, but it also increases signature cost by about 25%.

-Of these options, only `no_avx2` has any impact on keygen and verifying.
+Of these options, only `no_avx2` has any impact on verifying.

 ## Performance